Jyoti-kumari55/Learning-of-JS/README.md

 The app should take in input and translate the input into the respective chosen language.

 Create the app with your own design

+## Lesson Five

+### markEight: know your emoji
+For your levelZero portfolio you have to build this app.
+Make the Emoticon Interpreter we made in the live session.
+Change the emojis and customize it for yourself.

+For example, You could also make an interpreter for food or flags, or any other emoticons.
+Make it yours.

+To help you all the sub-tasks and requirements for the app is mentioned below.

+#### Sub-tasks:
+Make emoji interpreter using React as we made in the live Youtube session.

+Change & customize it by yourself

+Have at least 10 emojis

+Display the name on the emoji on click.

+Display the name of the emoji on input in the search box.

+Display a message for emoji not found.

+### markNine: recommendation app
+If you want to enroll for levelOne of neoG Camp 2024 batch, you can complete this markNine project and then submit your portfolio with mark9 projects on the admission portal.

+For your levelZero portfolio you have to build this app.
+Make a recommendation app that suggests something to your users.
+Choose any topic (Travel, Food, Adventure, etc).
+To help you all the sub-tasks and requirements for the app is mentioned below.

+#### Sub-tasks:
+This app should be similar to Goodbooks recommendation using React showed by Tanay in a Youtube video.

+You can choose to have different genres of something you're interested in: Music, Food, Travel, etc.

+List categories for the chosen genres for your recommendation app.

+When the user clicks on one category, display a list of items in that category with its details.

+Have at least 3 items in each category.

+Add Description and ratings for each item.

+Create the app with your design.